 When all your physical and emotional resources go toward survival, there’s limited ability to nurture your relationship.
 Having had chronic migraine for my entire 19-year relationship with my husband, more than a decade of which with severe, continuous migraine, I know this all too well.

 Here are some suggestions for managing migraine’s impact on romantic relationships.
 They stem from years of heartwrenching personal experience and the numerous conversations I’ve had with migraineurs over the almost 10 years I’ve been writing about migraine.

-The person with migraine can feel so bad for migraine’s impact on their relationship that they try to make up for it by bending over backward to make their partner happy.
+Don't over accommodate.
+The person with migraine can feel so bad for the impact it can have on their relationship that they try to make up for it by bending over backward to make their partner happy.
 Similarly, a non-migraineur may be so sorry that their sweetie is sick that they give into the migraineur’s every whim.
 A person’s role and “voice” in a relationship diminish when they give up so much to the other.
 Trying to make someone happy by sacrificing your own needs leaves both people dissatisfied.